BAU NYALE FESTIVAL

 Bau Nyale, or the Nyale Festival, takes place every year in the tenth month of the lunar sasak calendar and is celebrated in either February or March each year.

-This year’s festival will be held on March, Monday 13, 2017 to March, Friday 17, 2018.
+This year’s festival will be held on 20 February – 6 March 2019.
 Over the two days of Bau Nyale festival, guests will be entertained by pre-event performances such as traditional dancing and music, the election of this year’s “Princess Mandalika”,Gendang Beleq (featuring the big drums for which Lombok is famous), peresean (traditional stick fighting competitions), Surf Contest, Music Festival, a cultural parade, and more.

 Every year tens of thousands of people amass on the small road leading to the beach; typical waits for entrance can stretch to two hours.
 This doesn’t, however, deter the crowds and overall festive atmosphere.